data61/gnaf/README.md

 - entering: `RUNSCRIPT FROM '~/sw/gnaf/data/createGnafDb.sql'` into the SQL input area (this method displays no indication of progress); or
 - pasting the content of this file into the SQL input area (this method displays what is going on).

 On a macbook-pro (with SSD) it takes 26 min to load the data and another 53 min to create the indexes.
+The script creates a user `READONLY` with password `READONLY` that has only the `SELECT` right.
+This user should be used for read-only access.

 ## Example Queries
-Create a read only user:

-    CREATE USER READONLY PASSWORD 'READONLY'
-    GRANT SELECT ON SCHEMA PUBLIC TO READONLY

 Find me (fast):

     SELECT SL.*, AD.*